-Given an online stream of sequential point clouds~\mbox{$\{\pts{\mP}{1}{},\,\ldots,\,\pts{\mP}{n}{},\,\ldots\}$} in the \lidar{} frame and their corresponding 3D pose estimates~\mbox{$\{\T{w}{1},\,\ldots,\,\T{w}{n},\,\ldots\}$} in the odometry frame~$w$, we first transform the point clouds into the odometry frame, resulting in point clouds~\mbox{$\{\pts{\mP}{1}{\,w},\,\ldots,\,\pts{\mP}{n}{\,w},\,\ldots\}$}.
+Given an online stream of sequential point clouds \mbox{$\{\pts{\mP}{1}{}, \ldots, \pts{\mP}{n}{}\}$} in the \lidar{} frame and their corresponding 3D pose estimates \mbox{$\{\T{w}{1}, \ldots, \T{w}{n}\}$} in the odometry frame~$w$, we first transform the point clouds into the odometry frame, resulting in point clouds~\mbox{$\{\pts{\mP}{1}{\,w}, \ldots, \pts{\mP}{n}{\,w}\}$}.

 Starting from a point cloud with index~$i$, we consider~$k$ subsequent scans until the displacement~\mbox{$\norm{{{}^w}\v{t}_{i+k-1} - {{}^w}\v{t}_i}_2$} exceeds a threshold~$\tau_{c}$, where~\mbox{${{}^w}\v{t}_i \in \RR^3$} is the translational component of the pose estimate~\mbox{$\T{w}{i} \in \SE{3}$}.
-Once we reach the sequence cut-off threshold~$\tau_{c}$, we aggregate this subset of scans~\mbox{$\{\pts{\mP}{i}{\,w},\,\ldots,\,\pts{\mP}{i+k-1}{\,w}\}$} into a \map{}~\mbox{$\pts{\mM}{m}{\,w}$} with~$m$ being the \map{} index.
-Precisely, we use a voxel grid-based downsampling strategy to generate the \map{}, using a resolution of~$\nu_{\text{map}}$ meters per voxel.
-Such a downsampling strategy also ensures a uniform spatial distribution of scanned points by retaining a maximum of 20 points per voxel.
-We repeat this process of \map{} generation sequentially, thereby generating mutually exclusive sets of consecutive point clouds, as shown in~\figref{fig:local_map_block_diagram}.
+Once we reach the displacement threshold~$\tau_{c}$, we aggregate this subset of scans~\mbox{$\{\pts{\mP}{i}{\,w}, \ldots, \pts{\mP}{i+k-1}{\,w}\}$} into a \map{}~\mbox{$\pts{\mM}{m}{\,w}$} where~$m$ is the \map{} index.
+Specifically, we use a voxel grid-based downsampling strategy to generate the \map{}, using a resolution of~$\nu_{\text{map}}$ meters per voxel.
+Such a downsampling strategy also ensures a uniform spatial distribution of scanned points by retaining at most 20 points per voxel.
+We repeat this process of \map{} generation sequentially, thereby generating mutually exclusive sets of consecutive point clouds, as shown in~\figref{fig:3}.

 We transform each \map{}~\mbox{$\pts{\mM}{m}{\,w}$} into the local reference frame~\mbox{$\T{w}{i}$} of the first scan in the sub-sequence as follows: